What alternatives to animated GIF are there?

 https://en.wikipedia.org/wiki/Multiple-image_Network_Graphics/

-Ezgif allows to create MNG files, convert existing MNG to APNG or GIF and use MNG with most of our editing tools.
-Images most likely won't be displayed in your browser though.
-With current state of support, APNG is much more practical choice, but MNG has some specific use cases, for example in developing games on some engines.
+Ezgif allows you to create MNG files, convert MNG to APNG or GIF, and use MNG with most of our editing tools.
+However, MNG images are unlikely to display in your browser.
+Given the current state of support, APNG is generally a more practical choice, though MNG may still be useful in niche scenarios such as certain game engines.

 FLIF Free Lossless Image Format